DenTelezhkin/Swarm/README.md

 Please note, that there is no need to check those URL's for uniqueness, as internally URL's are stored in `Set`, and while scraping is in progress, visited URL's are saved in a log.

-> Keep in mind, that calling `nextScrappableURLs` closure is required in `scrappedURL(_:nextScrappableURLs:)` delegate method, as Swarm is waiting for all such closures to be called in order to complete web-scraping.
+> Keep in mind, that calling `nextScrappableURLs` closure in `scrappedURL(_:nextScrappableURLs:)` delegate method is required, as Swarm is waiting for all such closures to be called in order to complete web-scraping.

 ## Configuration